samanthajyee/samdyl-projects/README.md

 | **⚾ Baseball App** | A scheduling app for athletes.
 Focused, local, and still under wraps. | [samdyl-baseball](https://github.com/samanthajyee/samdyl-baseball) |
 | **🧩 Puzzle App** | Experimental puzzle games that monetize attention.
 In R&D mode. | [samdyl-brainbarr](https://github.com/samanthajyee/samdyl-brainbarr) |

-> 🔒 Descriptions are intentionally vague.
-Core logic, monetization models, and technical architecture are private IP.
+> 🔒 Descriptions are intentionally vague on this project tracker to keep core logic, monetization models, and technical architecture private.
 As of May 2025, our top priorities are building the BASEBALL MVP and running the ALGO’s Round 2 training loop.

 ---